Explainable AI for microseismic event detection: Discussion

-We acknowledge several limitations of our study.
-First, our SHAP-gating rule was manually tuned and quite simple.
-It worked well for our balanced dataset, but in a real setting, the best thresholds might change if the noise levels change or if the characteristics of the events change (for example, bigger events might have different SHAP distributions than smaller ones).
-Recalibration or adaptive thresholding may be necessary in a production environment.
-Future research may investigate more advanced explanation-based metrics.
-For example, instead of just using the mean, one could come up with a metric based on the multi-layer fusion methods suggested for Grad-CAM~\citep{li2023multilayer}, which combine information from different levels of the network to make a stronger explanation.
-This could lead to a gating criterion that is responsive to both detailed onset characteristics (from shallower layers) and overall waveform morphology (from deeper layers).
 Second, our evaluation was performed on a controlled, balanced dataset (equal numbers of signal and noise windows).
 In a continuous monitoring stream, the strong class imbalance (many more noise than signal windows) means that even a small increase in false positives could accumulate into frequent false triggers.
 In our baseline case, the SHAP‐gated rule slightly increased false positives (from 45 to 50) but significantly reduced false negatives (from 186 to 140), indicating a more sensitive detector that misses fewer true events.
 This improvement in recall is particularly valuable for microseismic monitoring, where the cost of missed detections often outweighs occasional extra false alarms.
-The modest rise in false positives remains acceptable given that $SHAP$ evidence integrates physically meaningful features (multi-component phase energy), which should remain robust under more complex noise conditions.
+The modest rise in false positives remains acceptable given that SHAP evidence integrates physically meaningful features (multi-component phase energy), which should remain robust under more complex noise conditions.

+Ultimately, the combination of our statistical stability analysis and noise injection experiments contextualizes the practical value of explanation-based decision rules.
+While the absolute F1 improvement achieved by the SHAP-gated inference on our high-quality clean dataset is relatively modest (+0.01), this simply reflects a baseline model already operating near its performance ceiling, where the SHAP rule effectively filters out the remaining marginal false negatives.
+The true operational value of this approach lies in its behavior under real-world signal degradation.
+As demonstrated, when raw model probabilities collapse under heavy noise contamination~(e.g., dropping to $F1 \approx 0.66$ at a relative amplitude of 2.0), the multi-component physical consistency required by the SHAP gating prevents catastrophic failure, maintaining an $F1 \approx 0.75$.
+This confirms that XAI-driven decision rules function less as a tool for marginal gains in pristine data, and more as a critical safety net for autonomous monitoring in challenging deployment environments.